-Promoting worthwhile activities like exercise and healthy eating are not the only ways you can boost employee satisfaction and productivity.
+While promoting exercise and healthy eating can boost employee satisfaction and productivity, sleep is often overlooked when it comes to the health of your organization.
 U.S. organizations lose $63.2 billion every year in productivity because of employees who do not get enough sleep.1 Encouraging employees to get the rest they need can improve the odds they will perform at their peak.
 As you create a healthy work environment, here are five quick tips that can help employees beat the early-morning blues or post-lunch slumps:

 - Encourage activity breaks.
 Sitting at a desk or standing at a machine for long periods can be tiring.
 Encourage employees to move around at least every couple of hours, which can help them feel more alert and clear their minds for better problem-solving.